santoskim/My-Anime-List/README.md

-# Top 100 Anime Series
+# Top Anime Series Exploratory Analysis

 The Top 100 Anime Series is an Exploratory Data Analysis that explores data collected from https://myanimelist.net/.

 This project utilizes statistical methods and data visualizations through Python.
-It investigates the attributes of Studios on how they were able to produce animes that made it to the Top 100 Anime Series list.
+This projects investigates the trends and patterns on how the Top 5 Studios were able to become successful.

 ## Sections
 > Introduction <br />